MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ### Viewfinder for camera

 With the latest camera updates coming in this release, you now have a viewfinder that provides an indication of what is included in your image or video capture.
 This overlay does not hide anything in your view when taking a picture or video.
-Note that the content in the capture is larger than the bracket area.
+The content in the capture is larger than the bracket area.

 ![Screenshot shows directions on how to take a photo and what content is included.](media/hololens-insider/mrc-viewfinder-disclaimer-1.png)